Ronco75/Ronco75/README.md

 ### Hi there 👋
+:muscle: I’m currently working on Unit Engineering Converter (in Hebrew).
-- 🌱 I’m currently learning :
+- 🌱 I’m currently learning JavaScript, soon after that i'll learn Angular/React.
-* JavaScript
+- 👯 I’m looking to collaborate on every Open-Source project.
+- 📫 How to reach me:

 <!--